- What is a lead management system?

 - How to activate your leads effectively?

-- Lead management system: Best practices, mistakes to avoid, and essential KPIs
+- Lead management system: Best practices, mistakes to avoid and essential KPIs

-- Let’s recap on Lead Management System
+- Let’s recap Lead Management Systems

 - FAQ on Lead Management System

-So the problem isn’t lead generation.
-It’s what happens next… vague qualification, nonexistent activation, CRM used as simple storage. 😔
+It’s what happens next: vague qualification, zero activation, and CRMs used as glorified storage. 😔

 What is a lead management system?

-- Where does the lead come from?
+- Where the lead come from?

-- What are they really interested in?
+- What they’re really interested in?

-- When are they ready to be contacted?
+- When they’re ready to be contacted?

-- Sending leads to Sales too early. 🫠
+- Sending leads to Sales too early.🫠

 OR

-- Leaving promising leads untouched.
+- Letting promising leads sit untouched.

 Key features of a good lead management system